Class 6 Telangana board - Revised Mathematics Syllabus (2021-22)

 Telangana board Class 6 Mathematics syllabus is prescribed by the Board of Secondary Education, Telangana commonly called as BSE, Telangana.
 The board strives for establishment, promotion and development of primary and secondary education in the state provinces of Telangana.
 BSE ,Telangana is facilitated by an autonomous body called the State Council of Educational Research and Training, Telangana, abbreviated as SCERT in designing and publishing of Syllabus and Textbooks.

 Telangana board Class 6 Mathematics syllabus is designed by SCERT, Telangana.
 The panel members carefully choose each and every topic covered under the syllabus.
 The selection of topics are attained considering the mantle acceptability of students without compromising the magnitude of knowledge delivered.
 The concepts learnt in this class will be of great help in understanding Mathematics of higher standards.

 Key concepts covered by Telangana board Class 6 Mathematics syllabus are Number systems, Whole numbers, Integers, Fractions and Decimals, Algebra, Simple equation, Ratios and proportions, Basic geometrical ideas, lines and angles, Constructions, Understanding 2D,3D shapes, Symmetry, Mensuration, Data handling etc.

-Click the link given below to download the PDF of Revised edition of Telangana board Class 6 Mathematics syllabus, as prescribed by the state board:
+Check the table below to scroll through the Revised edition of Telangana board Class 6 Mathematics syllabus, as prescribed by the state board: